-- Evaluate any application and make recommendations to the Minister of Trade and Industry for the purposes of the approval of any industrial project under section 12I(8). - Investigate or cause to be investigated any industrial policy project for the purposes of section 12I. - Monitor all industrial policy projects to determine whether the objectives of section 12I are being achieved, and advise the Minister of Finance and the Minister of Trade and Industry on any future proposed amendment or adjustment to section 12I. - Require any company applying for approval of any industrial project as an industrial policy project under section 12I to furnish the necessary information or documents for the adjudication committee and the Minister of Trade and Industry to perform their duties under section 12I.
+- Evaluate any application and make recommendations to the Minister of Trade and Industry for the purposes of the approval of any industrial project under section 12l(8). - Investigate or cause to be investigated any industrial policy project for the purposes of section 12I. - Monitor all industrial policy projects to determine whether the objectives of section 12I are being achieved, and advise the Minister of Finance and the Minister of Trade and Industry on any future proposed amendment or adjustment to section 12I. - Require any company applying for approval of any industrial project as an industrial policy project under section 12I to furnish the necessary information or documents for the adjudication committee and the Minister of Trade and Industry to perform their duties under section 12I. - Obtain the services of any person for a specific purpose and on such conditions and for such period as it may determine, to advise the adjudication committee on any function assigned to it under section 12I. - Appoint its own chairman and determine procedures for its meetings, provided that all procedures must be properly recorded and minuted.